mossbanay/Psychology-3-4/Glossary.md

 Interneurons perform the important function of making the connection between sensory and motor neurons.
 Interneurons are found exclusively in the CNS, and are most abundant in the brain.

+### Korsakoff's syndrome

+Korsakoff's disease is a form of neurodegenerative disease often observed in alcoholics in which major damage is caused to the thalamus, often leading to anterograde amensia.

 ### Leading question

 A leading question has content or is phrased in such a way as to suggest what answer is desired or to lead you to the desired answer.